gabrielvuksani/MyRoommate/replit.md

 - ✓ Fixed routing logic to redirect household-restricted pages to home view for users without households
 - ✓ Enhanced loading overlay with animated gradient background and sophisticated blur effects
 - ✓ Updated refresh and leave household operations to execute immediately without delays
-- → Working on liquid glass navigation indicator for light mode to match dark mode quality
+- ✓ Enhanced liquid glass navigation indicator for light mode with improved transparency and shine effects
+- ✓ Fixed navigation tab indicator positioning and animations
+- ✓ Applied consistent glass morphism effects across light and dark modes

 **June 26, 2025 (Earlier):**
 - ✓ Streamlined onboarding process to be the first experience for new users